- How can I use the data from the HEIghten® Outcomes Assessment Suite?

 - What do students need to take the test using a remote proctor?

-Test takers will receive an email with information on how to register for a testing appointment session and a link to test-taker information on the HEIghten website.
+Test takers will receive an email with information on how to register for a testing appointment session and a link to test-taker information on the HEIghten assessment website.
 This information will include ID requirements, computer requirements and what to expect on test day.
-Test takers will need a computer equipped with a webcam, microphone and internet access, along with a reflective surface such as a mirror, CD or DVD to allow the proctor to confirm the security of the area.
+Test takers will need a computer equipped with a webcam, microphone and internet access to allow the proctor to confirm the security of the area.
 See what to bring for further details.

 Please note: Cell phones, smartphones, smart watches and any other electronic photographic, recording or listening devices are not permitted during testing.
 Refer to policies and procedures for further details.